 Lower costs and improved user experience/customer experience (UX/CX) are fuelling this increasing interest in biometric authentication.

-“Security and risk management leaders responsible for identity and access management (IAM) and fraud prevention continue to seek approaches for identity corroboration that balance trust and accountability against total cost of ownership and UX/CX,” said Ant Allan, research vice president at Gartner.
+Ant Allan, research vice president at Gartner has said that security and risk management leaders responsible for identity and access management (IAM) and fraud prevention continue to seek approaches for identity corroboration that balance trust and accountability against total cost of ownership and UX/CX.

-He explained, “Biometric authentication uses biological or behavioural traits unique to each person and offers better UX/CX and accountability than other common methods.
-Implementing this via smartphone apps provides more consistency in UX/CX and is technically simpler than supporting it directly on a variety of different endpoint devices.”
+He added that biometric authentication uses biological or behavioural traits unique to each person and offers better UX/CX and accountability than other common methods.
+Implementing this via smartphone apps provides more consistency in UX/CX and is technically simpler than supporting it directly on a variety of different endpoint devices.

-Midsize and large organizations looking to implement biometric authentication via smartphone apps are cautioned that biometric approaches that can be readily supported on any smartphone are vulnerable to presentation attacks or “spoofing” using photos, videos, voice recordings, and so on.
+It also pointed that presentation attack detection or “liveness testing” is essential before biometric authentication via smartphone apps because biometric approaches that can be readily supported on any smartphone are vulnerable to presentation attacks or “spoofing” using photos, videos, voice recordings, and so on.

 SaaS-Delivered IAM promises to fulfill most needs

-Gartner projected that, by 2022, 40 per cent of global midsize and larger organizations will use IAM capabilities delivered as software as a service (SaaS) to fulfil most of their needs — up from 5 per cent in 2018.
+As per the study, by 2022, 40 per cent of global midsize and larger organizations will use IAM capabilities delivered as software as a service (SaaS) to fulfil most of their needs-up from 5 per cent in 2018.

 SaaS-delivered IAM is often deployed to enhance access management software implementations.
-The ease of implementation and rapid time to value of SaaS-delivered IAM offerings have proved valuable to organizations that favour SaaS adoption and do not consider the operational management of IAM functionality core to their business.
+The ease of implementation and rapid value of time have proved valuable to organizations that favour SaaS adoption and do not consider the operational management of IAM functionality core to their business.

-“Based on our client interactions, most SaaS-delivered IAM purchases are for access management and lightweight identity governance and administration functionality, such as single sign-on.
-These offerings provide excellent connectivity and include solid access management and password management features.
-B2B and B2C are the most established use cases with matured access management capabilities,” said Abhyuday Data, associate research principal analyst at Gartner.
+Abhyuday Data, associate research principal analyst has said that most SaaS-delivered IAM purchases are for access management and lightweight identity governance and administration functionality, such as single sign-on.
+This provide excellent connectivity include solid access management and password management features like B2B and B2C.

 Factors accelerating adoption of SaaS-delivered IAM